jbenammi/SliceCSS/README.md

 Some items may utilize javascript depending on how you want to deploy the element.

-To use SliceCSS js, you can either place the js code dirrectly into your html document or point to the slice.js file.
+To use SliceCSS js, you can either place the js code directly into your html document or point to the slice.js file.

 ``` JS
 <style type="text/css">